 The Beginning of the Process

-Some women notice belly fat and other weight gain as soon as they enter perimenopause, which can range from anywhere in the mid-30s to the mid-50s.
+Some women notice belly fat and other weight gains as soon as they enter perimenopause, which can range from anywhere in the mid-30s to the mid-50s.
 During this transition period, a woman’s body slows its estrogen production.
 This, possibly coupled with a more sedentary lifestyle, can lead to stubborn belly fat.

 A Three-Prong Approach to Beating Menopausal Belly Fat

-While every woman’s body and lifestyle is unique, there are three main strategies for ridding yourself of belly fat: increased exercise, ingesting fewer calories and drinking adequate amounts of water.
+While every woman’s body and lifestyle is unique, there are three main strategies for ridding yourself of belly fat: increased exercise, ingesting fewer calories, and drinking adequate amounts of water.
 If you do these three things, weight loss is guaranteed.

 With that said, it’s important to remember that you cannot ‘spot train’ your body to store fat where you want it.
 The National Institutes of Health conducted a large-scope study and determined that the distribution of fat is largely genetic.
 If your body is hard-wired to store fat on your belly, losing fat overall is the only way to combat it.